derailed/k9s/README.md

     noExitOnCtrlC: false
     # Toggles icons display as not all terminal support these chars.
     noIcons: false
+    # Toggles whether k9s should check for the latest revision from the Github repository releases.
+Default is false.
+    skipLatestRevCheck: false
     # Logs configuration
     logger:
       # Defines the number of lines to return.
 Default 100